yingogobot/YXSpritesLoadingView/README.md

  - 85% alpha white is the default color
  - 5 is default Loader Corner Radius
- - set loaderBlurViewShow to YES will have the blur effect on loader background, the background color will be ignored
+ - set loaderBlurViewShow to YES will have the blur effect on loader background the background color will be ignored

 ***************************************************************/